A sweeping coronavirus lockdown in Turkey sets off arguments and economic anxiety

 “It’s finished for this year,” he said.

 The backdrop to all the malaise were the tourists, some dimly aware of the frustration their freedoms had set off, taking in monuments, museums and the landscape as they might appear in postcards — all but devoid of crowds or even people.
-A young couple from Ukraine had Istanbul’s Gulhane Park Friday almost to themselves as storks flew in and out of nests in the plane trees.
+A young couple from Ukraine had Istanbul’s Gulhane Park on Friday almost to themselves, as storks flew in and out of nests in the plane trees.

 The lockdown had not been announced when they booked their trip, and they considered canceling, said Kate Chukhmara, 26.
 She regretted in particular that bookstores and record stores were closed.